Health Insurance for Depression: Coverage & Plans | PolicyX

 Effect of Depression Treatment on Health Insurance

 In India, the Mental Healthcare Act of 2017 mandates that health insurance policies cover the treatment of mental illnesses, including depression, on par with physical illnesses.
-Therefore, the fact that you are undergoing treatment for depression should not negatively affect your health insurance coverage, provided the treatment aligns with the terms and conditions of your policy.
+Therefore, undergoing treatment for depression should not negatively affect your health insurance coverage, provided the treatment aligns with the terms and conditions of your policy.

 Here's how health insurance typically interacts with depression treatment: